Elusive Plunges and Heavy Intermediate-mass-ratio Inspirals from Single and Binary Supermassive Black Holes: Methods

 where $\boldsymbol{a}_{\mathrm{N}}$ is the Newtonian acceleration.
 Terms associated with conservation of energy and angular momentum are called \textit{conservative} and represented by integer order, while \textit{dissipative} terms with half-integer terms are related to radiation reaction due to gravitation wave emission.

-To account for general-relativistic effects of the orbital motion around SMBHs \citep[e.g.][]{Will_2006,Poisson_2014}, \mstar{} includes an implementation of the post-Newtonian velocity-dependent equations of motion \citep{Rantala2017,Mannerkoski2021,Mannerkoski2023}.
+To account for general-relativistic effects of the orbital motion around SMBHs \citep[e.g.][]{Will_2006,Poisson_2014}, \mstar{} includes an implementation of the post-Newtonian velocity-dependent equations of motion \citep{Rantala2017,Mannerkoski2021,Mannerkoski2023}, following the pioneering work by \cite{Kupi_2006} who introduced PN terms into direct-summation $N$-body codes.
 The velocity-dependent equations of motion are solved using an auxiliary velocity algorithm \citep{Hellstrom_2010} which allows for the efficient implementation of the PN-corrected gravitational dynamics.
 We incorporate post-Newtonian correction terms up to 3.5PN order, derived for binary systems with arbitrary eccentricity in the modified harmonic gauge, following the formulation presented in \citep{Mora_2004}.
-Finally, for the purposes of this study we have neglected BH spin-dependent terms.
+Furthermore, we include the relevant cross terms, which are essential for binary systems that are not isolated, particularly when the timescales of encounters or hierarchical triples are comparable to the relativistic pericenter-advance timescale \citep{Will_2014}, or when they induce a cumulative gravitational-wave phase shift of several $2\pi$ over timescales shorter than one year, as in EMRI/IMRI systems \citep{Amaro_Seoane_2025}.
+Finally, for the purposes of this study, we neglect black hole spin–dependent terms.